Likeness30/Rufusezugwu.githhub.io/README.txt

-Massively by HTML5 UP
+Rufus Ezugwu Portfolio site
-html5up.net | @ajlkn
+Github.com/likeness30 | @Likeness
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-This is Massively, a text-heavy, article-oriented design built around a huge background image (with a new parallax implementation I'm testing) and scroll effects (powered by Scrollex).
+This is my portfolio, a text-heavy, article-oriented design built around a huge background image (with a new parallax implementation I'm testing) and scroll effects (powered by Scrollex).
 A *slight* departure from all the one-pagers I've been doing lately, but one that fulfills a few user requests and makes use of some new techniques I've been wanting